 - Request the transfer of your personal information to another party.

-If you wish to review, verify, correct or request erasure of your personal information, object to the processing of your personal information, or request the transfer of your personal information to another party, you should contact JT in writing.
-JT has appointed a data protection officer who may be contacted at firstname.lastname@example.org.
+If you wish to exercise any of the rights set out above, you should contact JT IOT in writing.
+JT IOT has appointed a data protection officer who may be contacted at firstname.lastname@example.org.
 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if the request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

 We do not envisage that any decisions will be taken about you using automated means.
 However, we will notify you in writing if this position changes.